 First, congratulation!
 You are part of a very unique group.

 There are hundreds of possible reasons why you want to take a break from your everyday life to travel or live abroad.
-Whether it’s to reconnect with your Vietnamese or Scottish heritage, go back to school, write a book, start an Internet business or spend a year in France like us just because you can, YOU all have one thing in common.
+Whether it’s to reconnect with your Vietnamese or Scottish heritage, go back to school, write a book, start an Internet business or spend a year in France like us, YOU all have one thing in common.